Logo-stateuniv

 Financial Aid

-An additional financial aid package includes the Gateway William and Mary initiative.
-Gateway William and Mary is a financial aid packaging tool serving students from the State of Virginia who come from low-and middle-class families with a less than $40,000 annual income.
+An additional financial aid package includes the Gateway initiative.
+Gateway is a financial aid packaging tool serving students from the State of Virginia who come from low-and middle-class families with a less than $40,000 annual income.
 Undergraduate students within the Gateway program are eligible for financial aid that uses grant monies to meet 100% of their demonstrated financial need – so they are able to graduate from college with little to no debt!
-This shows that William and Mary is committed to giving every admitted student, regardless of their socioeconomic background, the opportunity to achieve an education from one of the top rated institutions in the country.
-In some cases, families that come from exceptionally low income households may not have to contribute any money to cover the cost of attending William and Mary.
+This shows that the college is committed to giving every admitted student, regardless of their socioeconomic background, the opportunity to achieve an education from one of the top rated institutions in the country.
+In some cases, families that come from exceptionally low income households may not have to contribute any money to cover the cost of attending.
 The FAFSA form would determine if the family is eligible for this type of financial aid packaging.

-William and Mary has three main merit scholarships.
-The William and Mary Scholars Award is available to twenty to twenty-five entering students who will greatly enhance the diversity of the student body.
+There are three main merit scholarships.
+The William & Mary Scholars Award is available to twenty to twenty-five entering students who will greatly enhance the diversity of the student body.
 Awards are equal to the value of Virginia tuition and fees for four years.
 The second main award is the Monroe Scholars program.
 Between 8 and 10 percent of the entering freshman class is designated as a Monroe Scholar.
 Beyond academic benefits, recipients are provided a $3,000 research grant to pursue a specific academic interest.
 Both of these programs require no separate application.

 The third main award is the Murray Scholars Program.
 Endowed by a multimillion dollar alumni gift, the Murray Scholars Program will provide four students per year with extensive benefits, including in-state tuition, fees, room and board annually, two separate $2,500 research grants towards their academic research interests, and the kind of academic attention reserved at most universities exclusively for graduate students.
 Finalists for the Murray Scholars Program are selected from the application review process and would be asked to come to campus for scholarship competition.

-Federally funded grants such as the Pell Grant and the Supplemental Educational Opportunity Grant are available at William and Mary, as are federally sponsored loans such as the Perkins Loan and the Stafford Loan.
+Federally funded grants such as the Pell Grant and the Supplemental Educational Opportunity Grant are available, as are federally sponsored loans such as the Perkins Loan and the Stafford Loan.
 The State Council of Higher Education for Virginia (SCHEV) awards the Virginia Transfer Grant for minority transfer students.
 Some academic departments give scholarships to students who demonstrate outstanding scholarship in that field.
 There are several other unique opportunities for assistance such as $1,500 scholarships offered by the Order of the White Jacket for students who are working in food service to help put themselves through school.

 Student Financial Aid Details

-One of the most popular ways to enrich your life outside of classes is by getting involved with any of our more than 400 student organizations, most of which are organized and run solely by students.
-William and Mary has a wide and varied selection of groups to capture the interests of most students.
+There are more than 400 student organizations, most of which are organized and run solely by students.
+The campus has a wide and varied selection of groups to capture the interests of most students.
 Walking across campus, you might run into the Club cross-country team out for a run, an a capella team staging an impromptu concert, the geology club digging up some treasures, or even the Harry Potter fan club staging a mock-quidditch game!
-W&M also has several service-oriented clubs, cultural groups, social fraternities and sororities, literary magazines and newspapers, yearbook, student government, and many performing groups.
+There are also several service-oriented clubs, cultural groups, social fraternities and sororities, literary magazines and newspapers, yearbook, student government, and many performing groups.

-The point is William and Mary has a club for every kind of interest you could have.
+The point is there is a club for every kind of interest you could have.
 If by some chance we don’t, then you have the opportunity to create the club with some friends.
 “In your freshman year you’ll have a roommate that is usually matched up with you by the Office of Residence Life.
 It’s a scary thought to live with somebody you haven’t met yet, but they have a great track record and do an amazing job of matching up roommates.”

-Something else that must be mentioned: William and Mary is not a commuter school; that is to say, on the weekend, our students do not vacate the grounds to go back home.
-People live here, stay here, and have their friends here on campus.
-The residence hall is the basic organizing unit of W&M dormitories, and coincidentally, it is where most students meet their best friends.
+The residence hall is the basic organizing unit of dormitories, and coincidentally, it is where most students meet their best friends.
 Many students spend the weekend hanging out and relaxing with their friends all over campus and off campus too.

 The largest source of weekend events is the campus events programming group, UCAB.
 They are responsible for bringing hundreds of events to the campus with something going on every weekend and most weeknights.
 Every year, UCAB brings comedians, hypnotists, prominent speakers, entertainers, new movies, debates, and lots of concerts to campus.
 Recent years have seen bands like Wilco and The Roots, comedians like Jon Stewart and Dave Attell, and speakers like Former UN Secretary General Kofi Annan and Archbishop Desmond Tutu come to Williamsburg!

-For students interested in Greek organizations, William and Mary does not disappoint.
-About one quarter of the William and Mary student body is in one of fifteen social fraternities or twelve social sororities.
-Think you know all there is to know about Greek organizations after watching some Hollywood movies?
-Think again!
-William and Mary Greek organizations not only serve a social purpose but also commit large amounts of time to philanthropic endeavors.
+About one quarter of the student body is in one of fifteen social fraternities or twelve social sororities.
+The Greek organizations not only serve a social purpose but also commit large amounts of time to philanthropic endeavors.
 Every Greek organization puts on philanthropy events all through the year.
 These events are hugely popular and regularly raise thousands of dollars for the organizations’ charities.

 For off-campus entertainment, there is more than you might think.
 True, Williamsburg is no New York City.
 But there is much more to the town than just touristy Colonial Williamsburg.
 Some of the more popular and student-friendly places in town are the delis.
 These three bars/restaurants are right off campus and, according to the students, have the best submarine sandwiches and cheese fries for miles around!
 They are great places to hang out with friends and watch a game, listen to live music, or just talk and unwind from the school week.
 Williamsburg also has numerous coffee shops, movie theatres, and restaurants, all right off campus.
 And how many colleges can claim to have Busch Gardens right in their backyard!
 You want a night out in the big city?
 No problem: Norfolk, Virginia Beach, and Richmond are all less than an hour’s drive away.

-Finally, one of the biggest extracurricular pursuits for W&M students is community service.
-More than 70 percent of William and Mary students participate in public service activities during their time on campus, contributing over 150,000 volunteer hours every year.
-W&M students’ character really shows through when you see that our largest fraternity on campus is actually a coed service fraternity that is dedicated to service projects on campus and off.
+Finally, one of the biggest extracurricular pursuits for students is community service.
+More than 70 percent of students participate in public service activities during their time on campus, contributing over 150,000 volunteer hours every year.

 Freshman Move In-Day

-Without doubt, one of the most exciting days of the whole school year at William and Mary is freshman move-in day.
+Without doubt, one of the most exciting days of the whole school year at is freshman move-in day.
 All 1,350 or so freshmen, in the peak of Virginia’s summer heat, move into their campus dorms at the same time; sounds stressful and hectic right?
-To make the process easier for you and your family, hundreds of William and Mary upperclassmen move back down to campus early just to come and help incoming freshmen move in.
+To make the process easier for you and your family, hundreds of upperclassmen move back down to campus early just to come and help incoming freshmen move in.

 Student Enrollment Demographics